mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 Three separate tables.
 My data engineering instinct was like, "Dude, just create a CTE bro and join everything in one go -- it'll be way cleaner and probably faster too."

 What came next was a CTE (Common Table Expression) selecting the customer's records, then two `LEFT JOIN`s pulling in the latest history and the latest status, each narrowed with `DISTINCT ON` to just the newest row per record.
 Simple, elegant, and exactly what my data engineering instinct had suggested.

 However, unbeknownst to me at the time, this elegant query was about to run into a performance nightmare.
-One of the join keys was a numeric ID/`bigint` on one side and a text ID on the other, a mismatch that happens constantly when two tables get designed months apart by two different owners -- I suspect.
+One of the join keys was a numeric ID/`bigint` on one side and a text ID on the other, a mismatch that happens constantly when two tables get designed months apart by two different owners -- or so I suspect.

-I mean in my previous life I worked with analytical databases so casting the numeric ID to text felt completely natural to me.
-I mean the production postgres database didn't complain either, so I figured I was in the clear and I was like oh well, what's the worst that could happen?
+I mean, in my previous life I worked with analytical databases, so casting the numeric ID to text felt completely natural to me.
+The production PostgreSQL database didn't complain either, so I figured I was in the clear.
+I was like, oh well, what's the worst that could happen?

-The table on the other side of that join, the one holding the latest processing status, was a genuinely new addition to the schema it seems.
-It had exactly the field I needed and nothing else did which would improve my LLM tool's ability to answer the customer's question accurately.
+The table on the other side of that join, the one holding the latest processing status, seemed to be a genuinely new addition to the schema.
+It had exactly the field I needed, and nothing else did.
+That field would improve my LLM tool's ability to answer the customer's question accurately.

 So this was an obvious choice, and so I reached for it.
-What I didn't check first: The table I am joining against had no index on the column I was about to join against, same gap its older sibling tables had already had fixed months earlier.
+What I didn't check first: the table I was joining against had no index on the column I was about to join against, same gap its older sibling tables had already had fixed months earlier.
 It just hadn't been fully commissioned into that cleanup pass yet.

-A quick check would have shown it, but what did I do -- Assume (we all know Assume means "ass of u and me" right?)
+A quick check would have shown it, but what did I do?
+Assume.
+We all know assume means "ass of u and me," right?

 ```sql
 SELECT indexname, indexdef